Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Compare life insurance companies

-How do I get life insurance if I have a family history of Alzheimer’s disease?
+Can I get life insurance if I have a family history of Alzheimer’s disease?

 You may not experience much difference in getting life insurance if your family has a history of Alzheimer’s.
 You can contact an agent, go through your employer or approach life insurance providers directly.

-When will having a family history of Alzheimer’s disease affect my policy?
+Will having a family history of Alzheimer’s disease affect my policy?

 Life insurance providers may change how your policy is treated if: